Uterine Polyps: Causes, Symptoms, Diagnosis, and Treatment

 Uterine polyps may lead to certain complications.
 These include the following:

-- Infertility – polyps may affect fertility and make it difficult for you to become pregnant.
+• Infertility—polyps may affect fertility and make it difficult for you to become pregnant.

-- Cancer – sometimes, uterine polyps can be cancerous or turn out to be cancerous.
+• Cancer—sometimes, uterine polyps can be cancerous or turn out to be cancerous.

 When diagnosing uterine polyps, your gynaecologist or OB/GYN will ask you about your menstrual cycle, the duration of your periods, and how often you get them.
 They will also ask about the kind of bleeding you experience.

-Make sure to mention any relevant symptoms such as spotting between periods, unusually light or heavy flow, or if you are facing difficulty in getting pregnant.
+Make sure to mention any relevant symptoms, such as spotting between periods, unusually light or heavy flow, or if you are facing difficulty in getting pregnant.
 The gynaecologist or OB/GYN will then perform a pelvic exam and will perform or suggest certain diagnostic tests.

 Uterine polyps are diagnosed using different diagnostic techniques.
 These include the following:

-– Ultrasound
+Transvaginal Ultrasound

 Your gynaecologist or OB/GYN may use an ultrasound test to examine your uterus and its interior.
 This helps with identifying the presence of polyps.

-– Hysteroscopy
+Hysteroscopy

 In this test, a telescopic instrument called a hysteroscope is inserted into your uterus through your vagina.
 This allows the gynaecologist to examine your uterus.

 In this test, a plastic instrument is inserted inside the uterus to collect tissue from the endometrium.
-This sample is then tested to check for any abnormalities which could indicate the presence of polyps.
+This sample is then tested to check for any abnormalities that could indicate the presence of polyps.

-– Curettage
+Curettage –

-In this procedure, your gynaecologist or OB/GYN will use a slim, long metal instrument (a curette) to collect tissue from the walls of the uterus.
-This procedure is not just used to check for polyps but is also used to remove them.
+• In this procedure, your gynaecologist or OB/GYN will use a slim, long metal instrument (a curette) to collect tissue from the walls of the uterus.

-It has a loop at the end that is used to scrape the polyps off the uterus walls.
-The tissue or the polyps removed can then be tested to check if they are cancerous.
+• It has a loop at the end that is used to scrape the polyps off the uterus walls.

-A uterine polyp does not always require treatment.
+• A uterine polyp does not always require treatment.

-Your gynaecologist may suggest watchful waiting if it is a small polyp and you are not facing any major symptoms.
+• Your gynaecologist may suggest watchful waiting if it is a small polyp and you are not facing any major symptoms.
 This involves monitoring your symptoms and having regular check-ups to monitor the polyp.

-Small polyps can resolve by themselves and may not require treatment unless they are cancerous.
-However, if the polyp is larger or causing significant symptoms, you may have to get it treated.
+• However, if the polyp is large or causing significant symptoms, you may have to get it treated.

-Uterine polyps treatment includes the following methods:
+Uterine polyp treatment includes the following methods:

-- Medication
+Medication –

 Hormonal medications can provide temporary relief for the symptoms of a polyp.
 These would include hormones like progestins.
 However, the symptoms will usually resume once the medication is stopped.

-- Hysteroscopy
+Hysteroscopy –

 In this treatment, the gynaecologist will use a surgical instrument through the hysteroscope to remove polyps.

-- Curettage
+Curettage –

 Using the hysteroscope to examine the uterus, the gynaecologist will also use a curette to scrape off polyps.